What Is an ACD in a Call Center?

 - in case of call overflow (when all agents are busy and queues are full)

 - when you want to handle incoming calls outside your business hours.

-As you can see, ACD is a great helper in tough times, especially when your customers lose their temper.
+As you can see, the Automatic Call Distributor is a great helper in tough times, especially when your customers lose their temper.
 Let us figure out how it works.

 The Most Common Types of Incoming Call Distribution

 Calls can be distributed in several ways, depending on your call center specifics.
 The most common of them are:

 Fixed order.
 Calls are routed to a specific group of agents in a predetermined order, starting with the same agent every time.
 If this agent is busy, a call goes to the next agent in the list until one of them answers.
 Therefore, agent B can answer the call only if agent A is busy.
 This type of call distribution allows you to prioritize some agents over others.